L'il & Big Chippers

 Boardwalk Ice on Whyte is delightfully fun-filled winter experience.
 When you visit the festival, you would find yourself surrounded by the best of winter.
 The International Ice Carving Competition is one of only three ice carving competitions in Canada.
 Be inspired and amazed as up to 10 teams of professional artists work to create jaw-dropping icy splendors.

 Old Strathcona is participating in the festivities by hosting live music at Blues on Whyte and painting parties at the Artelier Studio.
-These activities will require a separate ticket purchase or registration aside from your Boardwalk Ice on Whyte ticket.
+These activities will require a separate ticket.
+Purchase your tickets here.

 Boardwalk Ice on Whyte is located at Whyte Avenue and Gateway Blvd in Old Strathcona, Edmonton.